sarathss100/sarathss100/README.md

 Hi there, I'm Sarath S S 👋

-🚀 Self Taught Full-Stack Developer
+🚀 I'm a Full-Stack Developer (MERN/PERN)

 💡 What I Do
 I specialize in creating end-to-end web applications.
 From database design to deployment pipelines, I handle the complete development lifecycle.